 The total amount of the credit claimed may not exceed the amount of the loan.
-The credit can be carried forward for seven years and used to reduce tax liability or carried back for three years.
+The credit can be carried forward for 7 years and used to reduce tax liability or carried back for 3 years.

-The table shows credits claimed on corporate tax returns by fiscal year for 2006 through 2008 and by tax year for 2009 through 2012.
+The table shows credits claimed on corporate tax returns by fiscal year for 2008 and by tax year for 2009 through 2014.
 An asterisk indicates that fewer than 10 corporate taxpayers claimed the credit in the fiscal year.